Also see Anemia: General Considerations.

 Treatment leads to the resolution of anemia and hematologic abnormalities.
 An increase in reticulocyte counts and decrease in mean corpuscular volume are observed after 4 to 5 days of treatment.
 Hemoglobin levels, hematocrit values, and RBC counts start to increase as early as after 7 days of treatment and return to normal after ~2 months of treatment.
 Peripheral neuropathy may partially improve (usually within 6 months), but demyelination of the spinal cord is irreversible.
 Pernicious anemia is associated with a 2- to 3-fold increase in the risk of gastric adenocarcinoma.

 Prophylactic administration of cyanocobalamin may be necessary in patients after gastric surgery.
-Vegetarians, and particularly vegans, should take supplements.
+People with diets deficient in animal proteins should consider prophylactic supplements.